leilaicruz/SATAY-jupyter-book/_sources/Intro/data-analysis-workflow.md

 3. `bunzip`: Unzip a .bz file.

-4. `${}`: when using a variable, the name of the variable should be placed between curly brackets and should start with a dollar sign (`$`), otherwise the {bash} won't recognize the name as a variable.
+4. `${}`: when using a variable, the name of the variable should be placed between curly brackets and should start with a dollar sign (`$`), otherwise the bash won't recognize the name as a variable.

 5. `less`: open the first few lines of a files that can be read as a text file.

-6. When using or defining strings of texts, putting the string between accolades ('') tells the {bash} to take the text within the accolades literally.
+6. When using or defining strings of texts, putting the string between accolades ('') tells the bash to take the text within the accolades literally.
-Remember this when using the variables, as `'${var}'` is literally taken as the string ${var} whereas when using `${var}` (without accolades) the {bash} will try implement the variable 'var' depending on what you have defined before for this variable.
+Remember this when using the variables, as `'${var}'` is literally taken as the string ${var} whereas when using `${var}` (without accolades) the bash will try implement the variable 'var' depending on what you have defined before for this variable.

-7. Copying texts in the {bash} does not work using `crtl-v`, instead use `shift-Insert`
+7. Copying texts in the bash does not work using `crtl-v`, instead use `shift-Insert`

 A suggestion is to put all the commands with the correct paths in a text file and store this text file together with the raw sequencing file ('Linux_Processing_Commands.txt' located at the [SATAY github repository](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/Linux_Processing_Commands.txt)).
 The variables containing the paths and names in this file can be changed to point at the right files and directories in your computer.
-Then all the commands can be easily copy-pasted in the {bash} and all the processing steps can be traced back later using this text file.
+Then all the commands can be easily copy-pasted in the bash and all the processing steps can be traced back later using this text file.

 ### 1. Quality checking of the sequencing reads; FASTQC (0.11.9)